-Anyone may be a referrer in the Program (“Advocate”) so long as (a) you are a legal resident of the fifty (50) United States, the District of Columbia, or the Republic of India; (b) you are the age of majority in your state/jurisdiction/country of permanent residence; and (c) you have a Coursera account in good standing.
+Anyone may be a referrer in the Program (“Advocate”) so long as (a) you are a legal resident of the fifty (50) United States or the District of Columbia; (b) you are the age of majority in your state/jurisdiction/country of permanent residence; and (c) you have a Coursera account in good standing.
 The Program is void elsewhere and where prohibited.
 Employees, officers and directors of Coursera, along with businesses, corporations or other entities of any kind, are not eligible to participate in the Program.

 HOW TO PARTICIPATE AND REDEEM REWARD

 To participate in the Program as an Advocate, you must refer a friend or family member who has not previously registered a Coursera account (“Friend”).

 Advocates may make referrals by logging into his or her Coursera account, navigating to www.coursera.org/referral/invite, and following the on-screen instructions to refer Friends in one of two ways:

 - Advocate enters his or her Friends’ names and email addresses in the relevant fields, and then Coursera or its contractor or agent sends an email to such Friends on the Advocate’s behalf that contains the Advocate’s unique referral link (“Referral Link”); or

 - Advocate copies his or her Referral Link and shares it with Friends via the Advocate’s personal communication channels, such as email or social media; such message is referred to herein as a “Referral Message.”
 In each Referral Message, Advocate must clearly explain that he or she will receive a reward for each Friend that makes an eligible purchase using the Referral Link.
 Failure to make this disclosure is a violation of these Terms and may result in your immediate termination from the Program, disqualification from future participation, and forfeiture of any reward owed to you as a result of your participation in the Program.